ebmdatalab/openprescribing/README.md

 Install `docker` and `docker-compose` per
-[the instructions](https://docs.docker.com/compose/install/) (you need at least Compose 1.6.0+ and Docker Engine of version 1.10.0+.)
+[the instructions](https://docs.docker.com/compose/install/) (you need at least Compose 1.9.0+ and Docker Engine of version 1.12.0+.)

 In the project root, run

     docker-compose run test

 This will pull down the relevant images, and run the tests.
+In order for all tests to run successfully, you will also need to decrypt the credentials file openprescribing/google-credentials.json.

 In our CI system, we also run checks against the production environment, which you can reproduce with

     docker-compose run test-production